andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "It's a dance term that means..... actually you don't have to do it so don't worry about it"

 Ahhhh what a wonderful phrase.
 The dancer's hakuna matata.
-So I toss "adagio sequence" into the incinerator of my brain that's combusting on the last ashes of the gallops.

-You might have noticed that I keep accosting Allie with my obtuse queries.
-That's because she's drawn the short straw of slotting behind me in the line.
+It's no coincidence that Allie is preferentially shelled by my obtuse ordnance.
+She's drawn the short straw of slotting behind me in the line.
 Due to nothing other than geographic proximity I converse mostly with Allie, Cate, and Renay.
 Cate & Renay have the slightly less irritating position in front of me;
 Cate for the first half of the performance & Renay for the second after we pull